 Putting a face to a name is a critical component of the sales process.
 It’s the quickest way to build trust with a prospective client while creating a deeper connection than a phone call ever could.

 With the free version of Zoom, you can host unlimited online meetings up to 40 minutes in length with as many as 100 participants!

 The video & audio quality is the best I’ve seen among similar video conferencing services.
 If you don’t want to to use the video feature they have an audio-only option as well.

-Another great feature I like, Zoom sync's with your calendar letting you schedule conference calls right from Gmail!
+Another great feature I like is Zoom's easy ability to sync with your calendar, letting you schedule conference calls right from Gmail!

-The easiest way to send a contract or get something signed – HelloSign
+3) The easiest way to send & sign a contract

 We’ve all been there: the deal is verbally complete but you spend days or even weeks chasing the client for a signed contract.
 It’s brutal, and it's one of the major causes of lost deals.

 It amazes me how so many companies still use fax machines and scanners.
 I previously worked with a company that refused to update their legal processes which resulted in tens of thousands of dollars in lost revenue each year.
 It was such a deal killer!